Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 They are incredibly rude, unfriendly, unhelpful, and unwelcoming, and completely unprofessional.
 This is a highly regarded institution b/c it brings in a lot of research $.
 UIC's faculty didn't seem thrilled to be there interviewing students.
 They are specifically there to generate $ from their research groups, publish research, and lastly teach.

-Applicants commonly wish they had known ahead of time that interviews were more relaxed and conversational, rather than stressful.
-They also suggest not arriving too early, being prepared for Chicago weather, and being aware of the focus on research and clinical pharmacy in the program.
+Applicants commonly wished they had known ahead of time that the interviews were more relaxed and informal than expected, with a focus on conversation rather than strict questioning.
+Many also mentioned the importance of not arriving too early, being prepared for potential weather changes, and being aware of specific details such as parking locations and the format of the interview.

 To not bother taking any purse with me and to eat first and not come too early.